Mark Goldberg (football manager)

-Mark Goldberg is an entrepreneur and English football club chairman and manager.
+Mark Goldberg is an English entrepreneur and football club chairman and manager.

 Business

 Mark Goldberg started out in the recruitment industry in 1984.
 Between 1992 and 1998 he built one of the UK's fastest growing IT contracting companies which doubled its turnover for five consecutive years resulting in a public flotation in 1996 at a market value capitalization of £36m as MSB INTERNATIONAL PLC.
 Goldberg sold a majority of his shareholding in 1998 at market cap of £200m.
-He was declared bankrupt in 2000.

-In 2000 Goldberg founded The TV Jobshop – Sky digital channel which advertised job vacancies via the TV channel.
-Whilst the concept was not successful in its original form, with reinvention, Goldberg adapted the model to become Viavision Ltd, which developed into one of Europe's largest independent satellite broadcasting corporations incorporating Jobs TV, Exchange & Mart TV, Sport xxx, TV and Poker TV.
-This ultimately led to a successful merger with Youmedia PLC in 2005.

-In 2006 Goldberg coordinated the purchase of the Central Nic domain registry business out of administration, which owned UK.com, US.com, CN.Com plus other top domains.
-Goldberg helped to provide infrastructure for scalable growth, resulting in a successful public flotation 2013 on AIM at Market Cap £55m.

-Since 2016 Goldberg has been co-founder and chairman of Recruiterlink, a recruitment technology platform providing recruitment tools to freelance recruiters worldwide.
-He has also developed a series of online life skills courses known under the brand name of StayingInTheGame.com.
+With this money and a further credit from the previous owner Ron Noades he bought in 1998 the Premier League club Crystal Palace - Goldberg's plans for the club to go onto the London Stock Market did not materialise and due to lack of financial assistance he was declared bankrupt in 2000.

 Football

 Playing career

 As a player, Goldberg played for non-League clubs Bromley and Beckenham Town, where he was player-manager while still in his 20s.

 He also played football for two seasons in the United States, from 1982 to 1983, at the College of William and Mary, after being recruited by its head coach, Al Albert.